 Economics deals with the principles involved in the operation of the American economic system.
 The role of business and industry in the total economy is studied.
-Basic economic principles are applied to the relationship of employer and employee.
-Topics considered include historic trends, business organization, prices and competition, imperfect competition and monopoly, price levels, business cycles, taxation, labor unions, management associations, labor-management relations, labor legislation, and social and private security.
+Basic economic principles are opplied to the relationship of employer and employee.
+Topics considered include historic trends, business organization, prices and competition, imperfect competition and monopoly, price levels, business cycles, taxation, labor unions, monagement associations, labor-management relations, labor legislation, and sociall and private security.

-1.600 American Institutions (3 Class Hrs/Wk)
+1.600 American Institutions; (3 Class Hrs/Wk)

-A study of the effect of American social, economic, and political institutions upon the individual as a citizen and as a worker in business and industry.
-The interrelationship of freedom and control is utilized as a common denominator in considering the fundamental prinicples and processes involved in the development of the basic institutions of our society.
-Topics considered are: culture, its functions and changes: social groups in relation to problems of urban living, personality formation, the family, and social classes; the American economic system, its concepts and organization; public opinion, the American political system, its constitutional foundations, judicial, executive, and legislative divisions; and international relations.
+A study of the effect of American sacial, economic, and political institutions upon the individual as a citizen and as a worker in business and industry.
+The interrelationship of freedom and control is utilized as a common denominator in considering the fundamental principles and processes involved in the development of the basic institutions of our society.
+Topics considered are: culture, its functions and changes; social groups in "relation to problems of urban living, personality formation, the family, and social classes; the American economic system, its concepts and organizations, judicial, executive, and legislative divisions; and international relations.